Antari-yan/Introduction-Container/README.md

   - Cgroup namespace: Isolates control group (cgroup) resources, which are used to manage resource allocation (CPU, memory, etc.).

 Namespaces are used to provide isolation for containers.
 Each container is placed in its own namespaces, giving the impression of a separate machine with its own processes, network interfaces, and file system.

+#### Windows and Apple
+Both Windows and Apple have developed their own approaches for container and container runtime.

+There is [Windows Containers](https://github.com/microsoft/Windows-Containers), which are basically Windows based container, instead of Linux based.
+So far they one work with Azure and on Windows hosts.

+Apple has [container](https://github.com/apple/container), which is basically their own version of a container runtime for Mac.

+This repo won't go into detail of either, because they are more like niche products with highly specific restrictions to use them.